jaantollander/masters-thesis/content/30_monitoring.md

 # Monitoring and analysis
 ![High-level overview of the monitoring system.
 Rounded rectangles indicate programs, and arrows indicate data flow. \label{fig:monitoring-system}](figures/lustre-monitor.drawio.svg)

-In this section, we describe how our monitoring system works in the context of the Puhti cluster, described in Section \ref{puhti-cluster-at-csc}, and we expand the discussion of the *Lustre Jobstats* mentioned in Section \ref{lustre-parallel-file-system}.
+In this section, we describe how our monitoring system works in the Puhti cluster, described in Section \ref{puhti-cluster-at-csc}, and we expand the discussion of the *Lustre Jobstats* mentioned in Section \ref{lustre-parallel-file-system}.
 We explain how to enable tracking of file system statistics with Lustre Jobstats, cover the important settings, list which statistics it tracks, how to query them, and the format of the output.

+We described how client-server applications work in Section \ref{client-server-application}.
-We built the monitoring system using the client-server architecture as seen in Figure \ref{fig:monitoring-system}.
+We built the monitoring system as a client-server application, illustrated in Figure \ref{fig:monitoring-system}.
 On each Lustre server, a *monitoring client* collects the usage statistics from Lustre Jobstats at regular intervals and sends them to the *ingest server*.
 The ingest server processes the data from the monitoring clients and inserts it into the *time series database*.
 Then, we can perform queries on the database or dump a batch of data for analysis.